 Second, we found that richness generally increased with distance upriver, but this trend was not observed in high elevations, which appear to remain stable throughout the estuary.
 Though only observational, we believe that reed canarygrass (Phalaris arundinacea) is likely this biotic barrier, as (1) we have observed it as a dominant species throughout the estuary, particularly in mid to high elevation marshes where salinity and tidal stresses are minimal, (2) only it and invasive cattail are known to form dense monocultures among the four invasives of the region (Fig. 9), and (3) it may be better-adapted to higher elevations because unlike the other invasives, it is not an obligate wetland species, and can be found in upland and disturbed environments (Lichvar et al. 2012).
 Reed canarygrass forms dense, rhizomatous mats and is tolerant of periodic flooding (Klimešová 1994; Kercher & Zedler 2004).
 In one in-situ experiment, prolonged inundation under more than 0.85 m of water was required to reduce P. arundinacea cover by 6.8% (Jenkins et al. 2008).
-Further investigation is warranted, however the periodic flooding of a rising tidal cycle will likely not be sufficient to the landward encroachment of native marsh species into well-established P. arundinacea stands.
+Further investigation is warranted, however the periodic flooding of a rising tidal cycle will likely not be sufficient to facilitate the landward encroachment of native marsh species into well-established P. arundinacea stands.